NautilusTrader

 • Incremental fills: Betfair reports cumulative matched sizes.
 The adapter calculates incremental fills by tracking the last known filled quantity per order.

-• Overfill protection: Fills that would exceed the order quantity are rejected.
+• Overfill protection: fills that would exceed the order quantity are rejected.

-• Race conditions: When stream fills arrive before the HTTP order response, the adapter caches the venue order ID immediately to ensure correct order matching.
+• Race conditions: when stream fills arrive before the HTTP order response, the adapter caches the venue order ID immediately to ensure correct order matching.

 Rate limiting